• What is a Vignere Cipher?

 • Respawn Points

-From the Content Draw, search for “BP_ThirdPersonGameMode” and double click to enter the Blueprint.
+From the Content Drawer, search for “BP_ThirdPersonGameMode” and double-click to enter the blueprint.

-Right-click a blank area of the Event Graph and add a Custom event.
-Name this Event “Respawn Player”
+Right-click a blank area of the Event Graph to Add Custom Event.
+Name this event “Respawn Player”.

-Drag and release from the whie arrow of the new node> Type and select “Spawn Actor From Class”.
+Drag and release from the white arrow of the new node to type and select “Spawn Actor From Class”.

 Select the Respawn Player node.
 In the Details menu create a new input and name this “Player”.
 Change the variable type from Boolean to a Character Object Reference.